Easy Mexican Strawberry Agua Fresca

 Jump to Recipe

-Mexican strawberry agua fresca, or agua de fresa, is the perfect companion for sunny afternoons, picnics or any occasion that calls for a cool, refreshing drink.
-Learn how to make it with our easy recipe.
+Mexican strawberry agua fresca, or agua de fresa, is the perfect companion for sunny afternoons, hot summer days, picnics or any occasion that calls for a cool, refreshing drink.
+Learn how to make it with a handful of ingredients and our easy recipe.

 Agua fresca means fresh water or cool water, and describes a number of different popular drinks that families enjoy in Mexico both for meals prepared at home as well as on a hot day when they are out and about in the street where you can buy them from street vendors and paleterías.